Alternate Posting AO3

 He wasn't sure where he went after leaving Mycroft's Mime Club.
 He'd walked straight past the black car and out into the city, just walking.
 But now he'd come here.

-"You, do you want me to tell hi-""No. Absolutely not."
+"You, do you want me to tell hi-"

 The line disconnected.
 Sherlock's brother was just like him.